iamsaksham06/MovieRecommendationSystem/README.md

 * Each user has rated at least 20 movies.
 * Simple demographic info for the users (age, gender, occupation, zip)

-The data was collected through the MovieLens web site (movielens.umn.edu) during the seven-month period from September 19th, 1997 through April 22nd, 1998.
+The data was collected during the seven-month period from September 19th, 1997 through April 22nd, 1998.